wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/provision-host-pool.md

 1. Give the host pool a name – like "My first host pool."
    >![Windows Virtual Desktop host pool](../media/wvd-hostpool.png)
 2. Now, you have your first choice – do you want a **personal** or **pooled** desktop?
    - A **personal desktop** is where each user has their own personal VM.
 This is useful if each user needs a dedicated  VM.
-For example, when a user needs local administrators permissons on the VM.
+For example, when a user needs local administrators permissions on the VM.
 Users can install apps and save configuration changes to their VMs.
    - A **pooled desktop** allows multiple users to sign in to the same VM at the same time.
 Pooled desktops are more efficient and less expensive from a cost per user perspective.
 Because several users share the same VM, users can't be local admins.
 You’ll need another process to install applications and configure the VM.
 3. Select **pooled** to maximize resource utilization.
 Later you’ll select a corresponding Windows 10 Enterprise multi-session image for the host pool.
 4. Next, define the **Default desktop users**.
 This is a comma-separated list of user email accounts from your Azure Active Directory.
 You can add a single email address, also known as a *User Principal Name* (UPN), or several UPNs with commas between them.